Fuji Speedway: Corners

 The Dunlop corner differs with the configuration used.
 In the full configuration, it consists of a tight right hairpin turn followed by a left-right flick.
 In the GT course, it is a medium-speed right-hander, bypassing turns 11 and 12.

 In media

 Video games

-The Fuji circuit is represented in the arcade racing game Pole Position, and is one of the four selectable tracks in Pole Position II.
+The Fuji circuit is represented in the arcade racing game Pole Position and is one of the four selectable tracks in Pole Position II.
+The track's layout in both of these games is the 1975-1987 one, which was current as of the time of each game's release.

 Fuji is also featured in Project CARS 2, Top Gear, TOCA Race Driver, Gran Turismo 4: Prologue, Gran Turismo 4, Tourist Trophy, Gran Turismo 5: Prologue, Gran Turismo (PSP), Gran Turismo 5, Gran Turismo 6, Gran Turismo Sport, and Gran Turismo 7.
 For F1 Challenge '99–'02, Grand Prix Legends, rFactor, GTR 2 – FIA GT Racing Game, GT Legends, Assoluto Racing, Race 07, the track is available as free downloadable content.
 The track is also available in Grid Legends and iRacing as paid downloadable content.